-Figures 1 show the measurement results recorded along the following route: Icchoka Leiba Pereca Street $\rightarrow$ Jana Pawła II Avenue $\rightarrow$ ONZ Roundabout $\rightarrow$ Prosta Street $\rightarrow$ Żelazna Street $\rightarrow$ Pereca Street.
-The Mennica Legacy Tower office building is specific, as it comprises a 140-metre tall tower and a 43-metre Western Building.
+Figure 1 shows the measurement results recorded along the following route: Icchoka Leiba Pereca Street \rightarrow Jana Pawła II Avenue \rightarrow ONZ Roundabout \rightarrow Prosta Street \rightarrow Żelazna Street \rightarrow Pereca Street.
+The Mennica Legacy Tower office building is specific, as it comprises a 140-metre-tall tower and a 43-metre Western Building.
 There are lower buildings around it, but the site is still built up on all sides.
 The first section of Icchoka Leiba Pereca Street is narrow, and the satellites are often found beyond the horizon.
 Another section towards the ONZ Roundabout is a more open space.